Joseph Boczov: Second World War

 Migrating to Paris, Boczov arrived in the 1930s and became connected with the many other Hungarians there.
 After the Fall of France, when the first groups of the Francs-Tireurs et Partisans (FTP) were formed, he became chief of the first detachment of FTP-Immigrés, composed of Hungaro-Romanians from the region.
 He organized the first grenade attack on the train station at Belleville, where large quantities of goods were stored in the depots.

 Boczov's detachment specialized in derailing SS and Wehrmacht trains.
 They first worked with simple tools, but refined their techniques as German surveillance improved.
 As a chemical engineer, Boczov faced with many challenges, and carried on with ingenuity and initiative.
 As the underground struggle unfolded to higher and higher levels, Boczov's intelligence and experience earned him the leadership of the 4th detachment, assigned to commit sabotage against the railways used by the German army.

-From 24 September 1943, Boczov saw he was being followed by the Brigades Spéciales n° 2 of the Renseignements généraux, so went into hiding.
+From 24 September 1943, Boczov saw he was being followed by the Brigades Spéciales nº 2 of the Renseignements généraux, so went into hiding.
 He used various addresses in Paris: 85, rue de Turbigo; 1bis, rue Lanneau; and 9, rue Caillaux.
 On 21 October 1943, Boczov, Léon Goldberg and four other fighters left on a mission to stop a German convoy on the Paris – Troyes line at Grandpuits near Mormant.
 They successfully derailed the train that night, but failed to notice they were being followed.
 In a firefight, three resistance fighters were killed or taken prisoner, and the others got away but were identified.
 The noose was tightening.

 Joseph Boczov was arrested on 27 November 1943.
 Accused of having carried out 20 attacks (which surpassed his successes), he was brought before the military tribunal in February 1944 in a show trial of the Manouchian Group.
 He was shot at the fort mont Valérien on 21 February 1944 with 21 other members of the group.

 Boczov was one of ten men of the Manouchian Group whose name and photo were featured on the Affiche rouge German propaganda poster; he was described by the following: